By Kelly Stephens

 “We want everyone to not be scared of coding.
 To not be scared of the idea of learning [how to] code.
 I feel like it’s for everyone.
 It’s the future,” Christian said.

-Another facet of coding and computer science that Christian would like to bring to light are the struggles that women in computer programming face due to it being a male-dominated industry.
-This problem is further exacerbated by the fact that Black women make up an even smaller population in technology based occupations.
+Other aspects of coding and computer science that Christian would like to bring to light are the struggles that women in computer programming face due to it being a male-dominated industry.
+This problem is further exacerbated by the fact that women of color make up an even smaller population in technology-based occupations.

-Black and Hispanic American workers in the tech industry make up the smallest portion of that particular workforce.
-As of 2020, women are still deemed to be underrepresented in the workforce in major tech companies, such as Google, Amazon and Microsoft.
+Women of color in the tech industry make up the smallest portion of that particular workforce, according to the L.A.
+Times.
+As of 2020, women are still deemed to be underrepresented in the workforce in major tech companies, such as Google, Amazon and Microsoft, according to Statistica.

-“I switched to IMM because I got that aspect of meshing innovation, art, and coding all together,” she said.
+“I switched to IMM because I got that aspect of meshing innovation, art, and coding altogether,” she said.
 “I feel like that is what Girls Who Code promotes.
 Promoting girls to do things out of the box, and to have fun with coding.”